rohjs/TIL/VueJS/vue-js.md

 ### 1. Computed property

 Computed property is _dependent property._ It is a property possessing functions used in Vue instance, just like methods, but works completely different from methods.
-When you use functions definded as a property of computed property, the functions are only executed when it is relevant to them.
-Let's look at the examples below.
+When you use functions definded as a property of computed property, the functions are only executed when it is relevant to them, more precisely, when it is dependent to certain data properties.

+Let's look at the examples below first and figure out what `computed property` does and when should we use it.

 #### Example 1.
 How _methods_ work